 Do You Have to Wear a Retainer Forever After Invisalign®?

 Invisalign® can straighten your teeth in as little as 12 to 18 months.
-Yet, it’s important to wear your retainer after treatment as directed by our cosmetic dentists.
+Yet, it’s important to wear your retainer after treatment as directed by our cosmetic dentist.
 Your retainer is what prevents your teeth from moving back to their original positions.
 Neglecting to wear your retainer after Invisalign braces will eventually affect how your smile looks, as well as your overall oral health.

 In this blog post, we’ll go over some of the most frequently asked questions we get from our patients after they complete Invisalign treatment.
 Here’s what you should know about your retainer.